felias-fogg/dw-link/docs/manual.md

 ### 8.7 MCU operations interfering with debugWIRE

 There are a few situations, which might lead to problems.
-The above mentioned list of [known issues](https://onlinedocs.microchip.com/pr/GUID-73C92233-8EC5-497C-92C3-D52ED257761E-en-US-1/index.html?GUID-A686427B-0B7C-465A-BCFF-F093FD6B7A8F) mentions the following:
+The above mentioned list of [known issues](https://onlinedocs.microchip.com/pr/GUID-73C92233-8EC5-497C-92C3-D52ED257761E-en-US-1/index.html?GUID-A686427B-0B7C-465A-BCFF-F093FD6B7A8F) contains the following:

 * The PRSPI bit in the power-saving register should not be set
 * Breakpoints should not be set at the last address of flash memory
 * Do not single step over a SLEEP instruction
 * Do not insert breakpoints immediately after an LPM instruction and do not single-step LPM code

-Since the debugWIRE communication hardware uses the SPI machinery, it is obvious that one should not disable it by setting the power-saving bits.
-Otherwise the communication will not work any longer.
+Setting the `PRSPI` bit can disable the clock for the debugWIRE line and should be avoided for this reason.
 The latter three situations may lead to problems stopping at the breakpoint or executing the instructions, respectively.

 The list of known issues mentions also the following four potential problems: